 Public perception of wind farms is largely negative.
 People call them an eyesore and a source of noise pollution.
 While environmentalists accuse wind farms of having a negative impact on the surrounding wildlife, including birds and bats.

-Implementing bird deterrent systems on your wind farm demonstrates your commitment to protecting wildlife.
-This helps to enhance your reputation in the local community and among environmental groups.
+Implementing bird deterrent systems on your wind farm demonstrates your commitment to bird curtailment This helps to enhance your reputation in the local community and among environmental groups.

 What are the Most Common Types of Bird Deterrent Systems?